 Abby said the American Red Cross had been over to offer assistance.

-And Kinney Drugs helped the Flaggs replace the medication that they lost in the fire.
+And Kinney Drugs helped get the Flaggs medication they need and lost in the fire.

 The family had not sought donations from the community.